 Testosterone converts to DHT through an enzyme called 5-alpha-reductase.
-Treatment options for androgenic alopecia are often targeting or inhibiting this enzyme to reduce the conversion, and therefore lower levels of DHT.
+Treatment options for androgenic alopecia often target or inhibit this enzyme to reduce the conversion and therefore lower levels of DHT.
 Common treatments include finasteride or topical minoxidil (Rogaine), however there are more natural alternatives that also inhibit 5-alpha-reductase.
 These include zinc, green tea, saw palmetto and nettles.

 Additional hormones that can contribute to hair loss are SHBG (sex-hormone binding globulin) and prolactin.
-SHBG binds excess hormones in the blood, and therefore when levels of SHBG are low we may see higher levels of testosterone or DHT.
+SHBG binds excess hormones in the blood.
+Therefore, when levels of SHBG are low we may see higher levels of testosterone or DHT.
 When prolactin is high, it has effects on the adrenal glands and can increase levels of DHEA1.
 This type of hair loss is often more diffuse.

-Hair loss after giving birth is very common, and we often see this around 3-4 months after delivery.
+Hair loss after giving birth is very common.
+We often see this around 3-4 months after delivery.
 This is because during pregnancy, the placenta secretes large amounts of estrogen and progesterone which support hair growth and the health of our skin and nails.
 After delivery and the removal of the placenta, the hormones rapidly decline and it can take several months for hormones to regulate again.

 Hair loss often occurs 3 months postpartum because the hair stays in the telegen, or resting phase, for 3 months.
 So, even though hormone levels drop before this, we often don’t notice a change until a few months later.